msprev/panzer/doc/README.md

                  'options':   OPTIONS}]
 ```

-- `METADATA` is a copy of the metadata branch of the document's AST (useful for scripts, not useful for filters)
+- `METADATA` is a copy of the metadata branch of the document's AST (useful for scripts to access parsed metadata, not needed for filters)

 - `TEMPLATE` is a string with path to the current template

 - `STYLE` is a list of current style(s)

-- `STYLEFULL` is a list of current style(s) including all parents, grandparents, etc.
+- `STYLEFULL` is a list of current style(s) including all parents, grandparents, etc. in order of application

-- `STYLEDEF` is a copy of all the style definitions employed in document
+- `STYLEDEF` is a copy of all style definitions employed in document

 - `RUNLIST` is a list of processes in the run list; it has the following structure: